DimanaNikolova/Project/README.md

 ## App description

-The project is an article based website designed for almost art related topics specifically.
+The project is an article based website designed for art related topics specifically.
 Freely write and find quality content, add articles to your favourite-list and filter out only topics you're interested in.